 The Heather Garden

-The Heather Garden in Fort Tryon Park is one of the largest heath and heather gardens on the East Coast and the largest public garden with unrestricted access in New York City.
-When he donated the land to New York City, philanthropist John D. Rockefeller Jr. hired the Olmsted Brothers firm to design this three–acre jewel.
-They sited the garden on slopes more than a hundred feet above the Hudson River with stunning vistas of the New Jersey Palisades.
-Rockefeller purchased the property across the river in New Jersey to prevent development there and protect the views from Fort Tryon Park.
+The Heather Garden in Fort Tryon Park is the largest public garden with unrestricted access in New York City and one of the largest heath and heather gardens on the East Coast.
+John D. Rockefeller, Jr. hired the Olmsted Brothers firm to design the three-acre jewel, and then donated the land to New York City in 1935.
+The garden is situated on slopes more than 200 feet above the Hudson River with stunning vistas of the Palisades.

-Today, the historic garden has year–round horticultural and scenic interest.
-Heathers are but a few of the many plants found here.
-The garden is also home to more than 200 varieties of perennials and shrubs.
-Throughout spring, drifts of snowdrops, crocuses, narcissi, tulips, spectacular collections of brooms, azaleas, peonies, dogwoods, rhododendrons, and oriental poppies flower.
-In summer, hybrid musk roses, hydrangeas, and irises make their floral show.
-Stately American elms shade the Stan Michels Promenade throughout the year and rare Franklinia trees bloom in fall.
+Miller and Brands built upon the unique horticultural, historic, and scenic assets of the Heather Garden while preserving the spirit of the original plan.
+Today, the garden is home to more than 500 varieties of perennials and shrubs.
+Throughout spring, drifts of Spanish bluebell, catmint, Siberian iris, tulips, spectacular collections of brooms, azaleas, peonies, dogwoods, rhododendrons, and oriental poppies flower.
+In summer, hybrid musk roses, hibiscus, and thistle make their floral show and rare Franklinia trees bloom.
+Stately American elms shade the Stan Michels Promenade, which flanks the 600 linear foot perennial bed of the Heather Garden.

 Lynden Miller and Ronda Brands are working on a Framework Plan for the Heather Garden so that it can be sustained for the next 75 years and beyond.
 To help fund this important initiative, contact Jennifer Hoppa.